My name is Kalei Vasquez. I'm interested in exploring the question: what does it mean to be human?

 Four summers after returning post-pandemic, the East Town Association's events continue to offer quality, free programming, enrich the East Town area, and bring Milwaukee's various communities together in the heart of downtown.

-At a party a few blocks from the University of Wisconsin-Milwaukee campus, six students reflect on growing up, the college experience, and what about it will stay with them in the future.
+At a party a few blocks from the University of Wisconsin-Milwaukee campus, six students reflect on growing up, the college experience, and how it will stay with them.

 Live music is an old, visceral, and universal human tradition.
 In fact, the peak moments of a good concert can feel beyond euphoric.
-What is it about live music that moves us and why do we keep coming back to it?
+But what is it about live music that moves us and why do we keep coming back to it?

 ![[background image] calm office setting (for a digital marketing & advertising agency)](https://cdn.prod.website-files.com/68f13d1407bd5ad9c6a27893/691a0f71a2d3b14ca3c9719c_IMG_1671.jpeg)

-There's growing up and then there's getting older; a gradual awareness of the weight of experience and time.
-What does it feel like to get older—that distance between who one was once and who one is now?
+There's growing up and then there's getting older, a gradual awareness of the weight of experience and time.
+What does it feel like to get older and how is it proccessed—that distance between who one was and who one is now?

-We all belong to a country; originally or not, entirely or not, happily or not.
+We all belong to a country; originally or not, technically or not, like it or not.
 How do we develop and maintain a sense of national identity?
 And what are the roles of history, the people around us, and culture in shaping that?